Dunnage: Shipbuilding

 During the shipbuilding process, dunnage is commonly used to describe items such as welding machines, hoses, ladders, and scaffolding which are not part of the ship and will not remain aboard after it is completed.

 Miscellaneous uses of term

 Outfitters and mule packers use the term dunnage when they transport freight, such as camping gear and food supplies, but do not carry passengers.

 In fishing net products "dunnage" may refer to a reinforcement of the edges of the net.
 It has historically been widely used in the United Kingdom for a sailor's personal belongings, as in, "Stow your dunnage and report to the First Mate".
+On some vessels, it is used as a euphemism for human waste.

 Many manufacturing facilities use the term dunnage to refer to the containers and packaging used for their finished goods.
 This can be anything from wood boxes or steel bins to wire baskets and plastic trays.
 Commonly this packaging is designed specifically to hold the product being manufactured and is proprietary to that manufacturing facilities requirements.
-On some vessels, it is used as a euphemism for human waste.
+In the medical device manufacturing industry, "dunnage" is an adequately justified substitute replacing actual medical devices during packaging and sterilization testing.